richardgaywood/paydata.org/content/sprawlrunners/irl/downtime.md

 ## Healing & recovery actions {#recover}

 {{% boxout type="action" title="Lie Low" %}}
 If you attracted an unusually breathtaking amount of attention on the last run and so have a [Heat Die]({{< relref "heat.md" >}}), you can choose to skip town for a while until the heat dies down.
 This takes one of your actions and reduces the Heat Die by three steps (ie. a d10 becomes a d4).
 You can repeat this, if you want.
+Or need.
 {{% /boxout %}}